-The Goethe-Institut, Banff Centre and the International Festival of Authors invite German authors to Canada to read from their works and discuss what mountain culture means to them.
-Join authors Clemens J. Setz and Norbert Gstrein as they discuss how region and home define their writing with Deborah Dundas.
-This event was curated by Jutta Brendemühl & Devyani Saltzman.
+How does a chosen literary setting affect story, characters, voice?
+The Goethe-Institut, the Banff Centre for Arts & Creativity and the International Festival of Authors invite Norbert Gstrein to Canada to read from his work and discuss what mountain culture means to him.
+Join Norbert Gstrein as he discusses how region and home define his writing with Deborah Dundas.
+Curated by Jutta Brendemühl & Devyani Saltzman

 Presented in partnership with the Goethe Institut and the Banff Centre for Arts and Creativity